 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 30

 Assessment (CIA)

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance A minimum of 75% Attendance is
+Attendance A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking u
+student to be qualified for taking u p the End Semester examination.

 The allowance of 25% includes all types of leaves including medical

 leaves.